sunpy/sunpy/docs/guide/acquiring_data/database.rst

      70    2013-08-05 00:00:02 ...
 33.5              33.5
      71    2013-08-05 00:00:02 ...
 33.5              33.5

-To remove the star from these entries, the :meth:`Database.unstar` method works the same way.
+To remove the star from these entries, the `Database.unstar` method works the same way.

 5.2 Setting and removing tags